Slow Play In Poker: Top Tips For Effective Strategy

 Few feelings beat that of flopping a huge hand in Texas Hold'em.
 It may be a bit of a cliché, but when you smash the flop, the first thing that comes to your mind is the proverbial „Vegas and f*ing mirage.“ For an experienced player, though, this is a feeling that lasts a split second.
 Immediately after comes the important part: what to do to get the most chips out of your opponent?

-Making a big hand isn't enough to get you paid.
-The other player(s) in the pot must also be willing to continue putting chips in the pot while behind.
-There are numerous strategy approaches to consider in these spots but the one we'll focus on today is slow-playing.
+Making a big hand isn't enough to get you paid since other players in the pot must also be willing to play their holdings and put chips in the pot.

 The last thing you want when you make a big hand is to push everybody else out by being overly aggressive.
 By playing your hand slowly, you let your opponents hang themselves as they believe their hand is stronger than what you have or that their bluff might work.

-Slow It Down When You Have the Lock on the Hand
+Slow Play Tip #1 – Slow Down When You Have The Lock On The Hand

-One of the most obvious spots where slow-playing your hand makes more sense than any other approach is when you pretty much have a lock on the hand.
-If you're in a situation where your hand is virtually invulnerable and there aren't much your opponents could have to call with, taking things slowly is pretty much the only approach that makes sense.
+One of the most obvious spots where slow-playing your hand makes sense when playing real money poker games is when you pretty much have a lock on the hand.
+If you're in a situation where your hand is virtually invulnerable, and there isn't much your opponents could have to call with, taking things slowly is pretty much the only approach that makes sense.